framely/community/docs/guide/deploy-to-channel.md

 ## Deploy chatbot

-Channels are only supported in the OpenCUI production environment, so you need to deploy your chatbot to production environment.
-Once you have finished configuring your channel, the next step is to deploy your chatbot.
-Only current master of your chatbot is deployed to the production environment, so make sure you merge your change into master before you deploy.
+After you finish configuring your channel, the next step is to deploy your chatbot into the OpenCUI production environment, since channels are only supported there.
+Furthermore, only the master branch can be deployed to the production environment, so make sure that you merge all your changes into the master branch before deploying.

-1. When you're done configuring, switch to **Versions** tab, and deploy your chatbot by clicking **Deploy** button.
+1. Under **Versions** tab, and deploy your chatbot by clicking **Deploy** button.
    ::: thumbnail
    ![deploy chatbot](/images/guide/pingpong/deploy_chatbot.png)
    :::